 It’s no doubt that the northeastern United States can boast of the best leaf changes in the country, and Cape Cod is no exception.
 Check out these ways to experience its bright landscapes and brisk sunny days.

-- Hit the Road: Hop in the car and head out along Route 6A – also called the Old King’s Highway – from the Sandwich to Orleans.
-This lovely route is one of the most scenic drives in Cape Cod and passes by stately homes quaint antique shops and picturesque cranberry bogs.
+- Hit the Road: Hop in the car and head out along Route 6A – also called the Old King’s Highway – from Sandwich to Orleans.
+This lovely route is one of the most scenic drives in Cape Cod and passes by stately homes, quaint antique shops, and picturesque cranberry bogs.

 - Get a Bird’s-Eye View: For a truly unforgettable experience, Stick ‘N Rudder Aero Tours at the Chatham Airport will take you high above Cape Cod.
 Sightseeing tours range from 15 to 55 minutes in a Cessna Skyhawk or classic Waco Biplane.